Skip to main content

 NameA friendly name to identify this connection

-TypeDatabase type: MySQL, MariaDB, PostgreSQL, or SQLite
+TypeDatabase type: MySQL, MariaDB, PostgreSQL, SQLite, MongoDB, Redis, Redshift, SQL Server, Oracle, ClickHouse, Cassandra, or ScyllaDB

 Appearance Section